After sharing with you what bounce rate is, for those who still have no idea what is conversion rate I’ll break it up the easiest possible way.

 Image already added

 Now, this might be a little bit blurry for you.
-Like any other thing, the first step is to do a research.
+Like any other thing, the first step is to do research.
 There is information online about all the industry and the average conversion rate.
 So, this way you can compare yourself to the average.
 Usually, it’s around 2, 3, 4%, maybe even 10%.
 You should know that it’s a personal outcome that you need to get to, but still comparing yourself will be easier if you’re just starting.

-After a while, you’ll get the idea what is conversion rate that’s good for you and you’ll set your own goals.
+After a while, you’ll get the idea what is the conversion rate that’s good for you and you’ll set your own goals.
 You will later be comparing the results to your previous ones.
 This way you’ll know if you are growing, getting better and more convincing.

 What is The Reason You Have a Low Conversion Rate?